-38. University of Suffolk and researchers should comply with any subject-specific requirements for the retention of data; for example, certain disciplines, such as health and biomedicine, may require research data to be retained for a considerably longer period.

-39. If research data is to be deleted or destroyed, either because its agreed period of retention has expired or for legal or ethical reasons, it should be done so in accordance with all legal, ethical, research funder and organisational requirements and with particular concern for confidentiality and security.
+39. University of Suffolk and researchers should comply with any subject-specific requirements for the retention of data; for example, certain disciplines, such as health and biomedicine, may require research data to be retained for a considerably longer period.
+40. If research data is to be deleted or destroyed, either because its agreed period of retention has expired or for legal or ethical reasons, it should be done so in accordance with all legal, ethical, research funder and organizational requirements and with particular concern for confidentiality and security.

-40. Researchers should consider how data will be gathered, analysed, and managed, andhow and in what form relevant data will eventually be made available to others, at an early stage of the design of the project.
+Page 10 of 17 41.
+Researchers should consider how data will be gathered, analysed, and managed, andhow and in what form relevant data will eventually be made available to others, at an early stage of the design of the project.